A tubular structure of muscle and mucous membrane lining that begins at the mouth and ends at the anus

 - Gastritis: Inflammation of the stomach lining

 - Inflammatory bowel diseases (IBD): Chronic inflammation of the digestive tract particularly the large intestine.
 Crohn’s disease and ulcerative colitis are the two most common IBDs.

 - Hemorrhoids: Swollen and painful blood vessels of the anal canal.

 Evolution of the Alimentary Canal in Animals

-Throughout the animal kingdom, food is an essential source for energy to carry out vital processes of life.
-As life evolved from the single-cell organism to the complex creatures, so does the essential life processes.
+Throughout the animal kingdom, food is an essential source of energy to carry out vital processes of life.
+As life evolved from the single-cell organism to complex creatures, so does the essential life processes.
 To extract the essential elements from food two processes are involved, ingestion of food and digestion of food.
 Digestion of food also can be carried out externally or internally.
 Organisms like spiders carry out external digestion by releasing digestive enzymes and toxins externally.
-However, animals that have gastrointestinal tract carry out internal digestion which is a more efficient way of digestion of food.
+However, animals that have gastrointestinal tract carry out internal digestion which is a more efficient way of digesting of food.